 Stone Veneers are also a beautiful material to use when building a retention wall.
 The stone veneer is also known as a faux stone.
 It’s man-made and looks almost exactly like natural stone.

 You can get stone veneers of different textures, styles, colors, shapes, and patterns.
-As such, customers can have more choices in their retaining wall.
+As such, customers can have more choices in their retaining walls.
 This also provides a more attractive look and is a reasonable choice when you can’t get your hands on natural stone.

 Unless your customers actually prefer natural stone, you should consider using stone veneer for building the wall.